 MINNEAPOLIS - It has to be a rough morning for Maryland basketball fans.

 Those darn Blue Devils, they did it again.
-They won another national championship last night, defeating Arizona, 82-72, before 45,994 at the Metrodome.
+Won another national championship last night defeating Arizona, 82-72, before a crowd of 45,994 at the Metrodome.

-Krzyzewski is now in the class with such coaching legends as UCLA's John Wooden, who won 10 national championships, and Kentucky's Adolph Rupp with four.
+After winning his third national title last night, Blue Devils coach Mike Krzyzewski is now in the class with such coaching legends as UCLA's John Wooden, who won ten, and Kentucky's Adolph Rupp with four.

-Of course, it helps to have Battier and Williams, the point guard.
-Battier, the college Player of the Year, finished with 18 points.
+Of course, it helps to have Battier and point guard Jason Williams.
+Battier, voted the nation's top player, finished with 18.
 Williams had 16.

 Down the stretch of last night's game, they drove Duke to the national championship.
 With Arizona pulling within 73-68 with 4:21 left in the game, Battier delivered a dunk, a tip-in and another dunk to give Duke a 77-72 lead with 2:28 remaining.

-Then Williams, who teamed with Battier in the second half Saturday night to put Maryland away, made a three-pointer with 1:41 left for an 80-72 lead that virtually sealed the game for Duke.
+Then Williams, who teammed with Battier in the second half Saturday night to put Maryland away, drilled a three-pointer with 1:41 left for an 80-72 lead that virtually sealed the game for Duke.
 All Williams basically had to do at that point was dribble around, get fouled, make a few foul shots and put the game away.

-Olson is right, though.
 The Blue Devils aren't all about great players.
-Krzyzewski has developed a chemistry and an aura in his years at Duke.
+Krzyzewski has developed a chemistry and an aura in 25 years at Duke.
 The Blue Devils refuse to quit.

 When starting center Carlos Boozer broke his foot on Feb.
-27 against Maryland, a lot of people thought that was the end of Duke's season.
+27 against Maryland, a lot of people thought that was the end of Duke.
 The Blue Devils weren't supposed to have enough depth.
 They weren't supposed to be strong underneath anymore.

-Blue Devils forward Mike Dunleavy was 1-for-6 from the field in the first half, but he shot Duke into a comfortable lead with three straight three-pointers in the second half to open a 54-48 lead with 12:10 remaining in the game.
+Blue Devils forward Mike Dunleavy was 1-for-6 from the floor in the first half, but he shot Duke into a comfortable lead with three straight three-pointers in the second half to open up a 54-48 lead with 12:10 remaining in the game.

 Dunleavy led all Blue Devils with 21 points, but he wasn't the only hero.
-Duke got a solid performance from guard Chris Duhon (nine points), who was on the bench most of the season before Boozer got hurt.
+Duke got a solid performance from guard Chris Duhon (nine points), who was on the bench most of the time before Boozer got hurt.
+But that's what the Blue Devils are about, stepping up.
+Reserve center Casey Sanders gave the Blue Devils quality minutes when Boozer was out with an injury.

-That's why it gets a lot of calls.
+That's why they get a lot of calls.

 The most glaring was Arizona forward Michael Wright going to the basket with 6:59 left in the half.
 Williams appeared to foul him, but instead a jump ball was called.
 A foul would have been Williams' third of the game, but that wasn't going to happen.